kylerove/pediatricurologybook/_chapters/11-64_clinical-informatics.md

 ## Informatics Training

 Clinical informatics is now taught through formal training programs that are GME-accredited.
 Board certification is available for those who wish to formalize their training.{% cite lehmann2018a --file 11-64 %} There are currently two pathways available to board certification (which is granted after passing a written exam) through the American Board of Preventative Medicine: 1) clinical informatics training pathway where you can sit for the board after completing graduate medical education (GME) certified training (typically one year), or 2) practice pathway that allows those with formal roles in your organization with at least 0.25 full-time equivalent dedicated time.
 The latter is available through 2023 (but this grandfather clause has been extended several times, recognizing that not all clinical informaticists have received formal training, but rather have gone through on-the-job training).
-More information about board certification requirements for clinical informatics is available through the [[American Board of Preventative Medicine]{.underline}](https://www.theabpm.org/become-certified/subspecialties/clinical-informatics/).
+More information about board certification requirements for clinical informatics is available through the [American Board of Preventative Medicine](https://www.theabpm.org/become-certified/subspecialties/clinical-informatics/).

-## Emr Governance
+## EMR Governance

 Given the complexity of the EMR, particularly in ones with integrated outpatient, lab, pharmacy, inpatient, ED, OR functionality, changes to the EMR cannot be made by a small team without input from the organization.
 Many hospitals and systems with large EMRs have set up governance committees that discuss and decide on major changes that might impact a broad swath of users.
 Serving on these committees can provide valuable insight into new features of an EMR, may help you stave off a change that might negatively impact your team, or provide a venue to discuss a feature or build that might benefit your group or organization.